skyssolutions/lynxchan/src/be/Readme.md

 * `emailSender`: e-mail to be used as sender on automated e-mails.
 * `captchaExpiration`: expiration in minutes of captchas.
 Defaults to 1 minute.
 * `captchaFonts`(Array): array of absolute paths to font files in the system to be used in the captcha.
 Optional.
+* `siteTitle`: name to be used as the title of the front-page.

 `db.json`: contains database connection information.
 * `address`: address of the database.